EasyEDA

-EasyEDA is a web-based EDA tool suite that enables hardware engineers to design, simulate, share - publicly and privately - and discuss schematics, simulations and printed circuit boards.
-Other features include the creation of a bill of materials, Gerber files and pick and place files and documentary outputs in PDF, PNG and SVG formats.
+EasyEDA is a web-based electronic design automation (EDA) tool suite that enables hardware engineers to design, simulate, share (publicly and privately) and discuss schematics, simulations and printed circuit boards, and to create a bill of materials, Gerber files, pick and place files and documentary outputs in the file formats PDF, PNG, and SVG.

-EasyEDA allows the creation and editing of schematic diagrams, SPICE simulation of mixed analogue and digital circuits and the creation and editing of printed circuit board layouts and, optionally, the manufacture of printed circuit boards.
+EasyEDA allows creating and editing schematic diagrams, SPICE simulation of mixed analogue and digital circuits and creating and editing printed circuit board layouts, and optionally, manufacturing printed circuit boards.

-Subscription-free membership is offered for public plus a limited number of private projects.
-The number of private projects can be increased by contributing high quality public projects, schematic symbols, and PCB footprints and/or by paying a monthly subscription.
+Subscription-free membership is available for public projects plus a limited number of private projects.
+The number of private projects can be increased by contributing high quality public projects, schematic symbols, and printed circuit board (PCB) footprints and/or by paying a monthly fee.

 Registered users can download Gerber files from the tool free of charge; but for a fee, EasyEDA offers a PCB fabrication service.
-This service is also able to accept Gerber file inputs from third party tools.
+This service is also able to accept Gerber file inputs from third-party tools.

+The company is based in Shenzhen, China.

 History

 In June 2010, Dillon He and Eric Cui started a survey of EDA tools for a hardware project of their own.
-The search for an EDA tool capable of schematic capture, circuit simulation and printed circuit board layout saw limited success, and He concluded that designing their own EDA tool would be beneficial.
+The search for an EDA tool capable of schematic capture, electronic circuit simulation and printed circuit board layout saw limited success, and He concluded that designing their own EDA tool would be beneficial.

 Their key goals were that the tools be platform independent, free, easy to learn and to use.